-Full Board means that breakfast, lunch and evening meals are included in the price but any drinks or snacks outside of these meal times will cost you extra.
+Full Board means that breakfast, lunch and evening meals are included in the price but any drinks or snacks will cost you extra.

 This package is perfect for those who are happy spending the day lounging by the pool at the hotel but don’t want to be restricted to what the hotel has to offer in the evening – perfect if you prefer to experience the surrounding nightlife after dinner.

 Breakfast and dinner are both included in the price, meaning that any snacks or drinks will cost you extra.

 HB suits those who plan on venturing out during the day.
 Perhaps you want to book lots of daytime excursions to explore the local area or further afield?

 This means you can fill up on breakfast before you leave, grab lunch when you’re out, and come back knowing you won’t have to worry about cooking dinner or finding somewhere to eat when you return as the hotel will have it covered.

 For those who like to start the day with a good hearty breakfast but don’t want to be fixed to certain prearranged times for the rest of their meals, B&B is a great option.

 Most hotels offer a buffet breakfast so you can pile your plate high to keep your energy up until lunch time – this is particularly good for couples and groups.

 Want to eat breakfast at midday?
 Do the kids eat dinner at 5pm but you prefer to wait until they are in bed?
 Self catering offers you the flexibility to come and go as you please and to set your own holiday timetable.

 No meals are included in the cost of a self catering holiday but you will be provided with basic kitchen facilities in your accommodation, such as a cooker, kettle and microwave.